Ill-posedness results in critical spaces for some equations arising in hydrodynamics: Introduction

 \subsection{The concept of well-posedness}

-In 1903, Jacques Hadamard set forth a concept of well-posedness for mathematical problems of physical origin, particularly for partial differential equations.
+In 1903, Jacques Hadamard set forth a concept of well-posedness for partial differential equations of physical origin.
 Hadamard suggested that for a PDE problem to be well-posed (whether it be an initial value problem, a boundary value problem, or both) it should enjoy the following properties:

 (1) Existence,

 (2) Uniqueness,